 Skyworks Solutions (SWKS) Receives a Hold from Oppenheimer

-Oppenheimer analyst Rick Schafer assigned a Hold rating to Skyworks Solutions (SWKS) today.
-The company’s shares closed last Thursday at $183.42, close to its 52-week high of $195.82.
+Oppenheimer analyst Rick Schafer maintained a Hold rating on Skyworks Solutions (SWKS) today.
+The company’s shares closed last Thursday at $197.86, close to its 52-week high of $201.99.

 See today’s analyst top recommended stocks >>